-When aging family members can no longer care for themselves, nursing homes and elder care facilities are supposed to be available to provide the care and medical treatment your loved ones need.
-Unfortunately, elder abuse, medical malpractice, and neglect happen far too often in these long-term care facilities, seriously injuring patients and devastating families.
-Medication errors, untreated bedsores, inappropriate or ineffective restraint, and failure to treat illnesses or injuries can cause disabling or fatal injuries to residents.
-Often, victims are frail and vulnerable, often unable to protect themselves or seek the help they need.
-Thus, it typically falls to family members to remain vigilant and watchful for any signs of abuse or medical negligence.
+When aging family members can no longer care for themselves, it is the responsibility of a nursing home to provide the care and medical treatment for your loved ones.
+Unfortunately, abuse and neglect happen far too often in these long-term care facilities.
+Medication errors, untreated bedsores, abusive or neglectful behavior from the staff, and failure to treat illnesses or injuries can cause disabling or fatal injuries to residents.

 Mistreatment of the senior members of our communities in nursing homes or anywhere is unacceptable.
 If negligence or medical malpractice cause your loved one’s injuries, physical or psychological, then you may be able to hold the nursing home staff and owners accountable though a personal injury lawsuit.
 The nursing home attorneys at Regan Zambri Long PLLC have extensive experience handling nursing home abuse and neglect claims.
 If you need help getting justice for your loved one, then we are here for you.